dbeley/subreddit_tracker/README.md

 The timer is set to launch the script every 10 minutes.

-You will have to copy the service and the timer files in ~/.config/systemd/user/

-You can launch the timer with
+After copying the service and timer files in ~/.config/systemd/user/, you can launch the timer with :

 ```
 systemctl --user daemon-reload